APEC nations eye closer financial integration amid gloomier outlook

 He also called for fiscal reforms to make policy more effective, and stressed the importance of public-private partnerships in financing the region’s infrastructure needs, estimated by the Asian Development Bank at $800 billion a year.

-“For this to materialise, bankable projects have to be identified in the pipeline and capital markets developed,” he said.
+“For this to materialize, bankable projects have to be identified in the pipeline and capital markets developed,” he said.

 The Cebu meeting takes place amid growing concern over slower growth in China, the world’s second-largest economy, and recent ructions in global financial markets following Beijing’s devaluation of its yuan currency last month.